 Duomo Museum & Facade

-After visiting the church, I headed over to the Duomo Museum and the Façade.
+After visiting the church, I head over to the Duomo Museum and the Façade.
 On each floor of the museum, there is art on display.
-By the third or fourth floor, you will reach the entryway to the façade (also called panoramic overlook).
+By the third or fourth floor, you reach the entryway to the façade (also called panoramic overlook).
 The stairs leading up to the overlook are claustrophobic, uncomfortable, and tight.
-But, once you make it to the top, as Miley Cyrus would put it, “ain’t about how fast I get there,

 The Heart Of Horse-racing In The Piazza del Campo

-Siena is a medieval village known for banking and horse-racing.
+Siena is a medieval village famous for two things, banking and horse-racing.
 Though banking is not a spectator sport, horse-racing is still a large event held in the Piazza del Campo.

 Some have criticized the horse-racing events held in Siena, calling it a brutal sport.
 Yet, despite the danger of injury, horse-racing is very significant to the culture of Siena.
-It would be a shame if the Piazza del Campo is not filled with thousands of horse-racing spectators during the hot summer months.
+Piazza del Campo not filled with thousands of horse-racing spectators during the hot summer months is a shame.

 Sitting down on the slight incline of the piazza, I watched lovers sip on wine, tourists take selfies in front of the tower, and children running and playing as they always do in the wide open space.

 I imagine what it would be like in the months of July and August when the high of tourist and horse-racing season arrives.
-For now, the chill of winter has arrived and everyone is bundled up.
+For now, the chill of winter has is here and everyone bundles up in heavy clothing.
 Scarves wrapped tightly around necks, hats pulled down around ears, and jackets with every button fastened.
 Fall in Italy is a unique time.
 When the weather gets colder there is a magic in the air I cannot explain.

 Siena is a lovely medieval town, ideal for a quick day trip.
 Though, I do hope one of these days I will get back there for a horse-race.